Bicarbonate (Carbon Dioxide/CO2) on Serum BMP & Blood Gases/ABG

 Case 1: Metabolic Acidosis

-If you’d like to read my ultimate lactic acidosis guide, click here.
+If you’d like to read my ultimate lactic acidosis guide, you can click here.

 I’m sorry for being short on the past medical history and clinical details.
 There’s far more nuanced than what I will touch on during this post.